PlaGaPlusDev/ConverterWebP/README.md

     5. Manually files input and output folder
     6. Progress-bar for simply view
 # Fix
-    Some bugs in the export gif and animated webP files (wrong FPS)
+    Some bugs in the export gif and animated webP files (wrong FPS) status